stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-In the parse method we first tokenize the line and then delegate to a _parser_ for the command:
+In the parse method each line is tokenized and then delegated to a _parser_ for the command:

 ```java
 private void parse(String line) {